Gr3atJes/week4/README.md

 - JavaScript
 - Bootstrap
 # Dependecies
+You have to install google chrome or any browser and editor to run the application
 # Setup & Installation Instructions
 On the main tab fork the repo to your local device to download it Create a folder as shown in the code and using IDE open it